As Google becomes increasingly concerned with website user experience, web developers are rushing to become compliant.

 To reduce the likelihood of breaking your WordPress website, be sure to make a copy of the original file before making any changes.
 And back up your WordPress website!

 Once you’ve covered all your bases, it’s time to get rolling.

 The .htaccess file should be in the root folder of your website.
 This file, however, is usually hidden by default on both the remote server and your own machine, if you copy it.

 The best way is to access the file is through FTP.
 Alternatively, you can use another admin interface or cPanel.

 To enable WordPress GZIP compression in your FTP client, force hidden files to show.

 Once you locate the .htaccess file, start editing it.
 Or, to be safe, download the file on your computer and first make changes on your own hard drive.
 The file is likely also hidden by default on your own machine, so force hidden files to show.

-Add the following code, sourced from GTmetrix, either inside or outside # BEGIN WordPress and # END WordPress (it doesn’t matter where):
+Add the following code, sourced from GTmetrix, below the sections marked by the # BEGIN WordPress and # END WordPress tags (beyond this, the specific location where you include the following code snippet doesn’t matter):

 AddOutputFilterByType DEFLATE application/rss+xml